Billaferd/QuantumNexus/Card Creation Guidelines.md

-# Quantum Nexus Card Creation Guidelines: In-Depth Guide
+# Quantum Nexus: Card Creation Guidelines

 ## Note to the Reader

 This is the Quantum Nexus: Card Creation Guidelines, this document is not meant to explain any rules that a player would need, it is solely intended to aid designers in creating captivating and interesting cards for Quantum Nexus.
-Players are welcome to read this documents, but please know that these rules are not applied to any in-game scenario, they Re solely for creating cards for Quantum Nexus.
+Players are welcome to read this document, but please know that these rules are not applied to any in-game scenario, they are solely intended for creating cards for Quantum Nexus.

 ## I. Introduction